RodSarhan/RodSarhan/README.md

 ### Software Engineer

 * 👨‍💻  Currently into creating mobile apps with React Native with an emphasis on end to end type safety
-* 🤝  Into contirbuting to open source projects and libraries
+* 🤝  Into contributing to open source
 * 🌍  Syrian guy living and wokring in Malaysia
 * 🧑‍🏫  I read documentation for fun